TsionZerihun/Learn_Amharic_Website/r.md

 Currently getting access to resources that teach Amharic is very rare and there aren’t sufficient resources out there hence, we have come up with the idea in order to::
 * Help people all over the world to get quick access to learning the different languages spoken in Ethiopia
 * Enable individuals to learn a new language at their own pace online by accessing our easy-to-use flashcards.
-* Introduce the language and its culture to the outside world :smile:
+* Introduce the language and its culture to the outside world